Accounts Receivable Job Description: Top Duties and Qualifications

 Although many budding finance professionals choose to pursue a formal qualification, this is not mandatory to work in an accounts receivable role.
 This means it can be an entry-level position if a hiring business is open to bringing staff with entry-level experience on board.

-However, even an accounts receivable officer with no previous work experience should have some accounting skills and a good understanding of basic bookkeeping principles.
-An accounts receivable officer should also be experienced in using standard Microsoft Office programs, especially Excel.
+However, even an accounts receivable officer with no previous work experience should have strong numerical skills and experience using standard Microsoft Office programs, especially Excel.
+Previous experience in roles requiring good attention to detail would be an advantage.

 Accounts receivable education and training requirements

-Although no formal qualifications are required to work in an accounts receivable role in Australia, many employers still prefer to hire applicants who have gained at least some training in accountancy.
+Although no formal qualifications are required to work in an accounts receivable role in Australia, many employers still prefer to hire applicants who have at least some training in bookkeeping or accountancy.

 Accounts receivable salary expectations